Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/22 Appendix D Monsters And Npcs.md

 The gemstone that has given life to [[4.
 World Almanac/NPCs/Baba Lysaga.md|Baba Lysaga]]'s hut was previously buried in the Wizard of Wines vineyard.
 The gem was one of three imbued with life-giving magic that made the grapevines in the vineyard healthier, guaranteeing the finest wines. [[4.
 World Almanac/NPCs/Baba Lysaga.md|Baba Lysaga]] stole one of the gems and perverted its magic, using it instead to animate her wooden hut.

 Removing the gem from the hut renders the hut [[/5.
 Mechanics/Rules/Conditions.md#incapacitated|incapacitated]].
 That task is easier said than done, however.
 The glowing green gem is contained in a cavity in the stump, beneath the rotted floorboards of the hut.
 The floorboards can be ripped up with a successful DC 14 Strength check or smashed by dealing 10 damage to them.
 Once the floorboards are out of the way, a creature can reach into the cavity and snatch the gem.
 But if someone attempts this while the hut is alive, the cavity sprouts wooden teeth, becoming a mouth that bites anything that tries to remove the gem; a creature trying to remove the gem must make a DC 20 Dexterity saving throw.
 On a successful save, the creature claims the stone without getting bitten.
-On a failed save, the creature is bitten for `dice: 3d6|avg` (`3d6`) piercing damage and fails to obtain the gem.
+On a failed save, the creature is bitten for `dice:3d6|text(10)` (`3d6`) piercing damage and fails to obtain the gem.

 #### Broom of Animated Attack